dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 If you want to be in top 5% of money managers, you have to be willing to be in the bottom.

+It’s not what you buy.
+It’s what you pay.

 For that which a man wishes that he will believe. ~ Demosthenes to Charlie Munger to Howard Marks

+Now, just remember, none of this is meant to be easy.
+Anybody who thinks it’s easy is stupid. ~ Charlie Munger to Howard Marks

 The less prudence which others conduct their affairs, the greater the prudence with which we must conduct our own affairs. ~ Warren Buffet

 It's much easier to succeed by playing to ones's stengths, than to fail by trying someone else's.

+If you name a price, don’t name a date, and if you name a date, don’t name a price, and then you can’t be wrong. ~ One of Howard's partner

+Scared money never wins. ~ Cartoon on the wall in Citibank

+Not everything that can be counted counts and not everything that counts can be counted. ~ Maybe Albert Einstein

 Experience are what you got when you didn't get what you wanted.

+Praise by name, criticize by category. ~ Warren Buffett

 Future is not ours to know but ut helps but it helps to know that being wrong is inevitable and normal; not some terrible tragedy; not some awful failing and reasoning;  not even bad luck.
 In most instances being wrong comes with a franchise of an activity whose outcome depends on an unknown future. ~ Peter  Bernstein